The Nebraska Invasive Species Program (NISP) continues to administer a multi-institutional Aquatic Invasive Species (AIS) Prevention Program.

 Goals1.
-Decrease the risk of aquatic invasive species introduction into Nebraska by implementing a boat inspection and decontamination program;
+Decrease the risk of aquatic invasive species introduction into Nebraska;

-3. Continue aquatic invasive species monitoring to help focus prevention efforts; and
+3. Monitor to help focus prevention efforts; and

 4. Increase local and regional collaboration in the prevention of AIS.

 The NISP has conducted boater surveys and watercraft inspections each summer during 2012 - 2018 at high-risk waterbodies throughout Nebraska to gauge public awareness of AIS, study watercraft movements, and to educate the public on AIS prevention.
 In 2019 the NISP coordinator trained Nebraska Game and Parks Commission (NGPC) aquatic invasive species technicians to continue this effort.
 The NISP provided NGPC with tablets to document watercraft inspections and items including brochures and towels to give to the public to increase clean, drain and dry behaviors.
 The NISP purchased a waterless watercraft cleaning station installed at Weigand Marina on Lewis & Clark Lake during May 2019.
 This unit allows the public to clean, drain and dry their watercrafts to prevent the spread of AIS including zebra mussels which are established in that reservoir.
 The CD3 unit includes a vacuum, air compressor, wrench to remove drain plugs, brush, grabber tool, and flood lights allowing users to use the unit at night.
 The NISP coordinator worked with the Nebraska Lake Association (which includes 39 lakes) to provide outreach materials to members and helped develop guidelines their members use for preventing the spread of AIS.
 NISP provided boat launch signs to NGPC and private lakes throughout the state to promote clean, drain and dry behaviors to prevent the spread of AIS.
 The NISP Coordinator served on regional AIS panels and the Asian carp technical committee.